semaphoreci/book-cicd-docker-kubernetes/chapters/04-cicd-best-practices.md

 end
 ```

 So you don’t even load the related code unless the user is a developer working on it, or a small group of beta testers.
 No matter how unfinished the code is, nobody will be affected.
-So you can work on it in small iterations and make sure each iteration is well integrated with the system as a whole.
+So you can work on it in short iterations and make sure each iteration is well integrated with the system as a whole.
 Such integrations are much easier to deal with than a big-bang merge.

 ### 3.2.6 Use CI to Maintain Your Code

-If you're used to working on monolithic applications, building microservices leads to an unfamiliar situation.
+If you’re used to working on monolithic applications, building microservices leads to an unfamiliar situation.
 Services often reach a stage of being done, as in no further work is necessary for the time being.

-No one may touch the service's repository for months.
-And then, one day, there's an urgent need to deploy a change.
-The CI build fails with unexpected errors.
-There are security vulnerabilities in several dependencies.
-Some dependencies have introduced breaking changes.
-What seemed like a trivial update becomes a high-risk operation that may drag into days of work.
+No one may touch the service’s repository for months.
+And then, one day, there’s an urgent need to deploy a change.
+The CI build unexpectedly fails: there are security vulnerabilities in several dependencies, some of which have introduced breaking changes.
+What seemed like a minor update becomes a high-risk operation that may drag into days of work.

 To prevent this from happening, you can schedule a daily CI build.
-A scheduled build is a great way of detecting any issues with dependencies early, regardless of how often your code changes (or doesn't).
+A scheduled build is an excellent way of detecting any issues with dependencies early, regardless of how often your code changes (or doesn’t).

 You can further support the quality of your code by incorporating in your CI pipeline: